kmf-lab/steady-state-minimum/README.md

   Integrates both the tokio runtime and io_uring support for async operations.
 Not recommended, but if you require tokio this is your path.
   _Note: Incompatible with proactor_nuclei and exec_async_std., also not compatible with Windows.
 (YMMV, under development)

+- **disable_actor_restart_on_failure**
+  Disables the actor restart feature on panic.
+This is helpful when you need to develop a new system and want to stop on errors to debug them without recycling actors.

 ## 📋 Project Structure

 - **Heartbeat Actor**